AI, Games, and Markets - Fall 2023

 Readings will consist of a mixture of textbooks and course notes, which will be uploaded after lectures.

-Students will complete a project, which should be done in groups of 2-4 students.
-Special permission is needed to do an individual project.
+Students will complete a project, which should be done in groups of 3-6 students (project grading will be done proportional to group size).
+Special permission is needed to do a 1-2 person project, and it must be an ambitious research-oriented project.

 Grading will be as follows: